vseryakov/backendjs/README.md

    - images - all images to be served by the API server
      - account - account specific images
    - var - runtime files and db files
-     - backend.db - common sqlite database, always created and opened by the backend
+     - backend.db - generic sqlite database, always created and opened by the backend
    - tmp - temporary files
    - web - public files to be served by the web servers